sjkp/Microsoft-teams-docs/teams/tabs.md

 *  [Create the content page:](createcontentpage.md) Microsoft Teams displays this content page when the user visits your tab.
 This is also an HTML page which you host and Microsoft Teams display within an iframe.
 	* You can also provide a page for users to specify [what happens to content when they remove a tab](updateremove.md#removing-a-tab).

->**Note:** Currently, developing tab apps is supported for channels in the Microsoft Teams desktop and web applications.
-It is not yet supported in the Microsoft Teams mobile apps or for private chats.
+>**Note:** We are looking for developers to build great tab apps for inclusion in Microsoft Teams tab app gallery.
+Submit your tab app proposal [here](https://aka.ms/microsoftteamsdeveloperpreviewinterestform) and review the [publisher agreement](https://aka.ms/microsoftteamstabsdeveloperagreement) that will apply if you are accepted.

 ## Next step